Sociology Major

 See this page about Integrative Learning Component.
 Three courses:

-Social Science Select any CAS course outside of sociology with a "social science" attribute3
+Social Science Select any College of Arts and Sciences course outside of sociology with a "social science" attribute3

 Arts & Sciences Any course outside of sociology within the College of Arts and Sciences3